 There’s recovery just around the corner through PTSD self help support, and determination.
-Although your loved one suffers one of the most challenging diseases does not mean they cannot control their PTSD symptoms.
+Although your loved one suffers one of the most challenging diseases does not mean they cannot control their PTSD symptoms or behavior.
 I felt helpless months ago as the storm of symptoms infiltrated my marriage.
 It wasn’t until my husband learned and truly believed he had 90% control over his symptoms and behavior that things started to get better.

 PTSD Self help Support, and your Role

-- Implement communicating that you have obligations to take care of and the days and times you will be taking care of things.
+4. Implement communicating that you have obligations to take care of and the days and times you will be taking care of things.
 This sets them up to care for themselves while you are gone.
 Which in turn shows them just how independent they really are.

 Like what you read?
 Don’t forget share this post and to Subscribe and get lots more!

 What challenges are you facing often?
 What do you worry about most right now?
 Leave your answers in a comment below.
 I read each one & am eager to help you find answers, new perspectives, and give advice based on my own experiences with (C)PTSD.